mbhall88/TAC3_Report/manuscript.md

 Numbers label 50 segregating SNPs.
-The percentages at the bottom express the proportion of SNPs which can be detected using each of the 6 'genomes' as a reference by mapping perfect reads from the remaining 5 to this reference.](images/refbias.png){#fig:refbias height="4in"}
+The percentages at the bottom express the proportion of SNPs which can be detected using each of the 6 'genomes' as a reference by mapping perfect reads from the remaining 5 to this reference.](images/refbias.png){#fig:refbias width="40%"}

 One of the first questions that arise from a computational point-of-view is how to apply current methods, which assume a single reference, to a pan-genome?
 An approach to answering this question that has been gaining considerable traction in recent years is that of genome graphs.
-This new paradigm uses a population reference graph (PRG) as its equivalent of a single, linear, reference genome.
+This new paradigm uses a population reference graph (PRG) as its equivalent of a reference genome.
 A PRG is built to represent variation seen within a population, conceding the fact that no single genome can accurately represent an entire species.
 To construct such a PRG, one takes a multiple sequence alignment (MSA) and collapses shared sequence and creates "bubbles", or branch points, where they do not (see Figure {@fig:prg} for an illustration of this process).
 We define a collection of PRGs as a pan-genome reference graph (PanRG), which we will interchangeably refer to as a pan-genome.
 Thus far, genome graph methods have focused mainly on eukaryotes.
 Given the rich diversity of genetic content in the prokaryote world, it would seem genome graphs are more suited to utilisation there.

 ![An illustration of how a population reference graph (PRG) is constructed.
 Regions (columns) of shared sequence are collapsed into a single node.
-Those that differ are split into "bubbles", or branching nodes.](images/prg.png){#fig:prg width="100%"}
+Those that differ are split into "bubbles", or branching nodes.](images/prg.png){#fig:prg width="65%"}

+In 2018, 1.4 million people died of tuberculosis (TB) globally, and over 10 million people fell ill to the disease, with 377,520 of those being multi-drug resistant (MDR) [@isbn:9789241565714].
+Standard of care requires phenotypic testing of the infecting organism against the four first-line drugs to ensure that appropriate treatment is prescribed.
+However, *Mycobacterium tuberculosis* (Mtb), the causative agent of TB, is a slow-growing organism and phenotypic testing takes around two months to complete.
+Whole-genome sequencing (WGS) offers a faster solution; recently it was shown that equivalent results are achievable by sequencing Mtb grown in liquid culture after two weeks of culture in contrast to the two-month traditional (Lowenstein-Jensen) culture method [@doi:10.1128/JCM.03073-14].
+A number of genes are implicated in drug resistance and predicting resistance from sequencing data based on a catalogue of resistance SNPs and indels works with high specificity [@doi:10/f755tg; @doi:10/f3jjtq].
+For the four first-line drugs, a study by the CRyPTIC consortium is the first of its kind to demonstrate that phenotyping is not required if genotype predicts susceptibility [@doi:10.1056/NEJMoa1800474].
+However, as the genetic basis for drug resistance is not entirely understood, there is still a sensitivity gap that differs drug-by-drug.

-Nanopore sequencing yields very long reads (up to 2.2Mbp [@doi:10/gfnkxj]), the mean/mode read identity tends to fall in the range of 87-94% (using ONT's `guppy` basecaller), while on a consensus level, it can achieve 99.94% with assembly polishing [@doi:10/gf4jwm].
+Nanopore sequencing yields ultra long reads with a mean/mode read identity in the range of 87-94%, while on a consensus level, it can achieve 99.94% identity with assembly polishing [@doi:10/gf4jwm].
 Variant calling with Nanopore sequencing data has seen a somewhat slow development.
-Currently, the main tools that have had reasonable testing done and are versatile enough to detect both SNPs and (some) indels are `nanopolish` [@doi:10/f88652], Clair [@doi:10/d9kq] and `medaka` [@https://github.com/nanoporetech/medaka].
+Currently, the main tools that have had reasonable testing done are `nanopolish` [@doi:10/f88652], Clair [@doi:10/d9kq] and `medaka` [@https://github.com/nanoporetech/medaka].
 A recent benchmark showed that Nanopore variant calling provides reliable diagnostic information for *Neisseria gonorrhoeae* [@doi:10.1101/gr.262865.120].
 However, to date, there has been no extensive Nanopore variant calling benchmark done for Mtb.
 Given the potential benefits of using genome graphs and long-read Nanopore sequencing for bacterial genomics, it makes sense to try and blend the two.

-Pandora is a method being developed in the group to genotype across the *entire* pan-genome of a bacterial sample - not just the core.
+Pandora is a method being developed in the group to genotype across the *entire* pan-genome of a bacterial sample.
 It does this by working with a PRG, rather than a linear reference.
-The method is based on the following intuition (similar to that behind the Li and Stephens model in population genetics): genomes evolve by recombination and mutation, and thus we ought to be able to approximate a
-$N+1$ genome as a mosaic of the first $N$ genomes. `pandora` maps Nanopore reads to a graph encoding of a PRG, infers a mosaic, and provides genotypes at all variants in the PanRG.
+The method is based on the following intuition: genomes evolve by recombination and mutation, and thus we ought to be able to approximate a $N+1$ genome as a mosaic of the first $N$ genomes. `pandora` maps Nanopore reads to a graph encoding of a PRG, infers a mosaic, and provides genotypes at all variants in the PanRG.
 Mapping is done using minimising k-mers [@doi:10/dkhs8w] in a similar vein to that done by `minimap`[@doi:10/f8zxc3], and is therefore fast.
 By using Nanopore sequencing data, it is also possible to infer gene order as, in general, a single read will contain multiple genes, as opposed to Illumina sequencing where multiple reads are required to span a single gene.
 Note `pandora` does not (prior to this work) include any facility for discovering novel variation.

 #### Summary